netaxis-solutions/apio-core-docs/docs/history/requests.md

 ## Search

-The possible search criteria are:
+The possible search criteria are (they can be influenced by the combination of modules activated in the GUI section of the configuration):

 - **Workflow**: The activity of the request.
 - **Owner**: The user who triggered the request.